quantcdn/docs/docs/api/get-started.md

 ## Authentication

-Quant users bearer tokens for authentication.
+Quant uses bearer tokens for authentication.
 All requests must specify the `Quant-Token` request header and need to send the value presented in your dashboard.
 If you haven't created a project head over to your [dashboard](https://dashboard.quantcdn.io) set one up to retrieve your token and start publishing!

 To further identify your request you are required to add `Quant-Customer` and `Quant-Project` request headers.
 These will be validated against the `Quant-Token` to ensure that the request is valid.